rizwan92/expo-shazamkit/README.md

-# Expo Shazamkit
+# React Native Apple ShazamKit

-Shazam for React Native
+ShazamKit for React Native with iOS and Android support

 ## Preview